 This recipe for a simple vanilla ice cream is just really great and we have made it so many times now.
-This recipe only contains simple ingredients and the vanilla is from fresh vanilla beans - it's just super delicious and it's way better than the ice cream from the super market.
+This recipe only contains simple ingredients and the vanilla is from fresh vanilla beans - it's just super delicious and it's way better than the ice cream from the supermarket.
 We also like the fact that we know the ingredients that are used to make this ice cream, and that it doesn't contain artificial flavors and different additives and stabilizers.

 A vanilla ice cream is just really great as it is but we have also used it many times as a side dish for other great desserts like apple pie with cinnamon, grilled bananas or our very delicious chocolate cake with nougat.

-1 vanilla bean
+- 1 vanilla bean

-4 dl (1 2/3 cup) heavy cream
+- 4 dl heavy cream

-2 dl (4/5 cup) milk
+- 2 dl milk

-2 tbsp corn syrup
+- 2 tbsp corn syrup

 - 5 egg yolks

-1 dl (2/5 cup) sugar
+- 1 dl sugar

-Step 3: While the milk/vanilla mixture is heating up, use a hand mixer to whisk the egg yolks and sugar in a large bowl.
+- While the milk/vanilla mixture is heating up, use a hand mixer to whisk the egg yolks and sugar in a large bowl.
 Whisk until the mixture is light and fluffy.

-Step 4: When the milk/vanilla mixture has boiled for a couple of minutes, slowly pour it into the bowl with the egg yolks while whisking.
+- When the milk/vanilla mixture has boiled for a couple of minutes, slowly pour it into the bowl with the egg yolks while whisking.

-Step 7: When the ice cream mixture is cooled a bit pour it into an ice cream maker and start it.
+- When the ice cream mixture is cooled a bit pour it into an ice cream maker and start it.
 If you don't own an ice cream maker you can also just freeze it in your freezer - just remember to stir in the ice cream once every hour until it's frozen.